-When Did Prince William Have Coronavirus?
-Here's Why He Reportedly Kept It Secret
+Prince William Had Coronavirus, But Here's Why He Kept It Secret From The Public

 The COVID-19 pandemic has affected the royal family in many ways over the past few months.
 From the early diagnosis of Prince Charles to the way they've handled the U.K.'s lockdown, the family has been open about the way they've been dealing in these unknown times.
 Now, news has been reported that Prince William had coronavirus back in April, but kept his diagnosis private in hopes of not worrying others.
 (Elite Daily reached out to Kensington Palace for comment, but did not hear back in time of publication.)